 In a second kind of experiments, we have evaluated the performance of the different behaviors.
-In this paper, we include results for mostly the prevent_collision and the attenuated_go behaviors.
 In a first experiment, we move the platform forward towards a wall to check how the platform behaves in a situation of imminent collision.
-The plot for this experiment is provided in Fig. 6 (top).
+The plot for this experiment is provided in Fig. 6.
 It shows how the longitudinal speed command provided by the MAV_behaviors node coincides with a user command of around 0.4 m/s until the wall in front of the vehicle becomes closer than 1.5 m (instant A), moment at which the user-desired velocity is attenuated by the attenuated_go behavior making the speed command decrease in accordance to the closeness of the wall.
-When the wall becomes closer than 1 m (instant B), which is the minimum distance allowed, the user-desired speed is completely cancelled and the platform stops.
+When the wall becomes closer than 1 m (instant B), which is the minimum distance allowed, the user-desired speed is completely cancelled by the prevent_collision behavior, and the platform stops.
 Notice that the user desired speed is still around 0.4 m/s until instant C.